 Recent Posts / View All Posts

-ProMIS Neurosciences, Inc. NEWS RELEASE TSX: PMN/FOR IMMEDIATE RELEASE ProMIS Neurosciences Designates PMN350 its Second Lead Product for Development in Alzheimer’s Disease TORONTO, Ontario and CAMBRIDGE, Massachusetts – May 24, 2017 – ProMIS Neurosciences (“ProMIS” or the “Company”), a company focused on the discovery and…
+ProMIS Neurosciences, Inc. NEWS RELEASE TSX: PMN/FOR IMMEDIATE RELEASE ProMIS Neurosciences Designates PMN350 its Second Lead Product for Development in Alzheimer’s Disease TORONTO, Ontario and CAMBRIDGE, Massachusetts – May 24, 2017 – ProMIS Neurosciences, a company focused on discovery and…

 Recent Posts / View All Posts